tidyverse/purrr/revdep/problems.md

       All declared Imports should be used.
     ```

-# valr
+# vdiffr

-Version: 0.4.2
+Version: 0.3.0

 ## In both

-*   checking package dependencies ...
+*   checking dependencies in R code ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘devtools’
-    ```

-# vdiffr

-Version: 0.2.3

-## In both

-*   checking package dependencies ...
-ERROR
-    ```
-    Package required but not available: ‘devtools’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+    Namespace in Imports field not imported from: ‘freetypeharfbuzz’ All declared Imports should be used.
     ```

 # veccompare